En plats i solen (Kent album): Background

 The album was written and recorded in the early spring of 2010, and was finished on 8 June.
-Some of the songs are leftovers from the recording of Röd.
+Some of the songs are leftovers (demos) from the recording of Röd.
+A few seconds of "Glasäpplen" can be heard at the end of the song "Det finns inga ord".
 Lead singer Joakim Berg told Svenska Dagbladet that they wanted to record the songs "while they were still fresh".

 Critical reception

 Håkan Steen of Aftonbladet wrote: "If the album Röd was an unusually ambitious experiment with synths, En plats i solen feels like the album where the new electronics have settled in as a natural part of Kent's sound. [...]
 It sounds comfortable and harmonious, perhaps a little more directly pop and dance than in a long time.
 In 'Gamla Ullevi' computer game electronics meet feverish Latin rhythms. [...]
 This is not to say that the band have in any way made an upbeat party record.
 En plats i solen sounds more like the soundtrack to hungover July Sundays and sentimental August evenings, where the music soothes and Jocke Berg's lyrics add comforting thoughts about transience and the eternal search for something more."

 Glenn Olsen of Lydverket wrote: "En plats i solen is the band's ninth album, and is released just over six months after their eighth, Röd.
 The turn towards electronica continues, songs like 'Ismael' and 'Gamla Ullevi' sound as if they have already been remixed by Familjen or The Tough Alliance. [...]
 The album alternates nicely between uptempo club bangers, mid-tempo pop songs and delicate ballads, such as the beautiful closing duet 'Passagerare' where Jocke Berg is joined by the jazz singer Rebecka Törnquist. [...]
 They [Kent] make it sound so annoyingly easy.
 Airy, playful and effortless, as if it were the easiest thing in the world to create the perfect soundtrack for the coming summer."

 Daniel Magnusson of Gaffa wrote: "En plats i solen feels like a last-minute trip.
 A spontaneous idea.
 The idea that things may go a little as they go and the end result will be neither fully satisfactory nor nightmarish."

 Asbjørn Moe of Groove.no wrote: "If there's anyone who can write depressing lyrics and sad melodies, it's Kent.
 Although this record in many ways has a lighter and brighter overall expression than the previous releases, they manage to balance the album's 10 songs both with catchy and danceable hits, but also the dark ballads that are the very trademark of the band.
 That is perhaps the reason why En plats i solen can excite an even larger audience than before."